 Here’s what Kumho has to say about the ECSTA’s tread design and how it relates to wet grip:

-The ECSTA SPT is the latest in Kumho’s ultra high performance line and features high dispersion silica that is meant to give superior wet grip and better treadwear.
-The lateral groove design is meant to optimize water evacuation and the triple tread radius optimizes footprint shape for even pressure distribution.
+>The ECSTA SPT is the latest in Kumho’s ultra high performance line and features high dispersion silica that is meant to give superior wet grip and better treadwear.
+The lateral groove design is meant to optimize water evacuation and the triple tread radius optimizes footprint shape for even

 Call it what you will but wet Grip has been excellent so far.
 I’ve had the opportunity to properly test the car in several hard rains with the ECSTAs and found them to be stable and moderately sticky (if that’s possible in wet conditions).
 Like with dry grip, the ECSTAs seem to break away in a gradual manner and allow for a driver to easily correct mistakes mid corner.